jeankueo/pocdoc/react-webpack-poc/README.md

 Outcome
 --------------
 Proved how to use Blueocean React modules in ES6.
+Webpack is used to do pre-processing of ES6 file.
+Runtime compiling should also be possible by including babel, but it hurts performace.
+I stopped investigation on runtime compiling, but page inline_process.html is still kept for potential future evaluation.